-Europa School UK is one of eleven PASCH schools in the UK and joined the PASCH network in February 2020.
+Europa School UK is one of twelve PASCH schools in the UK and joined the PASCH network in February 2020.
 It is located on the grounds of the former European School Culham in Oxfordshire that used to be the only European School in the UK.

 It was founded in 1978 for the children of the scientists working at the Joint European Torus (JET) that were working near Culham.

 In Primary, half the week is taught through English and half taught through French, German or Spanish and the school uses the primary curriculum for German as a foreign language that has officially been accredited by the European Union and the European Council.
 In primary years 3-5, the subject ‘European Hours’ is taught to mixed language groups, generally in the pupil's second language or in the language of the host country.